jinosabu1999/Countdown-Timer/README.md

 To run the Countdown Timer, you need a modern web browser that supports HTML, CSS, and JavaScript.

+## Customize

+You can customize the appearance of the timer by modifying the `style.css` file.
+Feel free to change the colors, font styles, and layout to match your desired design.

+You can also replace the "alarm.mp3" file with your preferred alarm sound.
+Make sure to update the `src` attribute of the `<audio>` element in the `index.html` file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Installing

 1. Clone the repository: